 - Encouraging an optimistic attitude

-- DBT empowers women to acknowledge their present circumstances and accept it rather than fighting it to change
+DBT empowers women to acknowledge their present circumstances and accept them rather than fighting them to change

-EMDR therapy is especially useful in our women’s dual diagnosis treatment program, particularly for women who are dealing with trauma.
+Eye movement desensitization and reprocessing (EMDR) therapy is especially useful in our women’s dual diagnosis treatment program, particularly for women who are dealing with trauma.
 While your therapist asks you to use your eyes to follow their hand movements, you’ll reflect on your past.
-Doing so helps you to reprocess negative memories.
-This treatment allows women to reprocess memories of sexual assault or combat service.
-In combination with cognitive-behavioral therapy and other treatment methods, EMDR and our trauma treatment program can help you come to terms with your past, so that you can move forward into the future.
+Doing so helps clients reprocess negative memories such as physical, emotional, or sexual assault, combat service, or similar traumatic experiences.
+In combination with cognitive-behavioral therapy and other treatment methods, EMDR and our trauma treatment program can help you come to terms with your past so that you can move forward into the future.

 Love and Logic

 The love and logic portion of our women’s substance abuse treatment program is ideal for mothers.
-During this training, you’ll learn how to deal with less stress while helping your child learn how to survive and thrive in the world today.
-Through this lesson, you’ll learn how to accept your perceived failures with love and empathy, and that you’re allowed to make your own choices while the cost of such failure is small.
+During this training, you’ll learn how to deal with less stress while helping your child survive and thrive in today’s world.
+Through this lesson, you’ll learn how to accept your perceived failures with love and empathy and that you can make your own choices.
 You can apply these lessons both in your own life and as you parent your children.

-At Women’s Recovery, our goal is to empower women to overcome substance use.
-Our Women’s Recovery staff use a wide array of effective therapy options, including those above, to do that.
-To learn more about our women’s substance abuse treatment program, contact Women’s Recovery at 833.754.0554 today.
+At Women’s Recovery, our goal is to empower women to overcome substance use disorder and any co-occurring mental health conditions.
+Our Women’s Recovery staff uses many effective evidence-based and holistic therapies to achieve this.
+To learn more about our women’s substance abuse treatment program, contact Women’s Recovery at 833.754.0554 today or reach out online.